ryan1501/fedora-pm/README.md

 # Fedora Package Manager

-A modern, user-friendly package manager for Fedora Linux that provides both CLI and GUI interfaces for managing packages, kernels, drivers, and gaming setups.
+A modern, user-friendly package manager for Fedora Linux.
+The CLI is now rewritten in Rust for better performance and reliability, and the GUI remains a Qt (PySide6) frontend.

 ## Features